massenergize/Documentation/Get Started.md

 <img src="./images/standup-form.png" />

 **PUSHING TO GITHUB** <br/>
 In no circumstance should you ever work directly in the development branch.
-You should always branch from the development branch and advisable to give an appropriate branch name that describes what the changes and enhancements that branch covers. <br/>
+You should always branch from the development branch and its adviced to give an appropriate branch name that describes what changes and enhancements that branch covers. <br/>
-The **`development`** branch always has the latest updates from other ME developers -- its better to branch from there. <br/>
+The **`development`** branch always has the latest updates from other ME developers -- its best to branch from there. <br/>
 While the development branch is always up to date, the **`master`** branch just contains the codebase of the current deployment version of what is on the production website.
-Development branch is only merged into master when all vetted features are pushed to prod.
+The development branch is only merged into master when all vetted features are pushed to prod.
 <br/>
 **Done and ready to merge?** <br/>
 When you are done working and you are ready to make the team aware of your working features, here are the steps to take
 <br/>
-1. Make a `pull request` from your branch to `development`.
+1. Make a `pull request` from your branch into `development`.
 2. Describe the changes that you are shipping to development in the pull request description box that github provides.
 3. Link the related tickets to the pull request.
 4. Then, invite `Brad` and `Sam` to review your pull request.<br/>